Teradata/stacki-wiki/Backend-Installation.md

 backend-0-1: | install
 backend-0-0: | install

 Now, power up the backend machines.
 Once these machines come up, your cluster is ready for use!
+You can verify this by running the below command:

+       # stack run host backend command='uptime'
+       backend-0-0: 09:12:24 up 33 min,  0 users,  load average: 0.00, 0.00, 0.00
+       backend-0-1: 09:12:24 up 32 min,  0 users,  load average: 0.00, 0.00, 0.00